OSOceanAcoustics/echopop/docs/install.md

 Ensure you have Python 3.12 or 3.13 installed, as Python 3.14 has known dependency issues.
 ```

-### Optional: Using WSL on Windows

-For Windows users, consider creating environments in Windows Subsystem for Linux (WSL) for improved compatibility with Linux-based tools.
-See the [official WSL documentation](https://docs.microsoft.com/en-us/windows/wsl/) for setup instructions.

 ## pip

 [![PyPI version](https://img.shields.io/pypi/v/echopop)](https://pypi.org/project/echopop/)